rticommunity/rticonnextdds-ros2-docker/README.md

 The `Dockerfile.rmw_connextdds.*` files all follow a similar workflow:

-- Install RTI Connext DDS.
+- Install RTI Connext DDS, then clone and build `rmw_connextdds`, or...
-- Clone and build `rmw_connextdds`
+- Install both RTI Connext DDS and `rmw_connextdds` from a Debian binary packages.
 - Set `rmw_connextdds` as the default RMW_IMPLEMENTATION
 - Add a bashrc file to automatically load ROS 2 with RTI Connext DDS.